Diversity and Inclusion

 • Movie Night

 Several years ago, Stony Brook also established a multidisciplinary LGBTQ* Committee, whose mission is, "to review, address, and affirm the specific and unique needs of LGBTQ* individuals, as well as promote respectful and culturally sensitive care to the LGBTQ* community."
 Our adolescent medicine faculty have been instrumental in shaping this initiative and in supporting this important effort.
-Dr. Allison Eliscu, the Adolescent Medicine Division Chief, serves as the Medical Director for the Adolescent LGBTQ* program.
-This year, we were named a leader in LGBTQ* health care equity by the National LGBTQ* Healthcare Quality Index of the Human Rights Campaign Foundation.
+Dr. Allison Eliscu, Adolescent Medicine Division Chief, serves as Medical Director for the Adolescent LGBTQ* program.
+In 2022 Stony Brook University Hospital was named a leader in LGBTQ* health care equity by the National LGBTQ* Healthcare Quality Index of the Human Rights Campaign Foundation.
 We are currently in the process of creating a multidisciplinary center for transgender youth and adolescents.
+Our program also has created a Transgender Medicine elective for to learn more about transgender care in children and adolescents, including subspecialty care, community-based resources and general pediatric care.
 Learn more about LGBTQ* care at Stony Brook here.

 volleyball group